m-v-kalashnikov/cookiecutter-pypackage/docs/faq.md

     version
     The starting version number of the package.

-    use_mypy
-    If use mypy for static type check in pre-commit hooks and tox.

     install_precommit_hooks
     If you choose yes, then cookiecutter will install pre-commit hooks for you.

-    docstrings_style
-    one of `google, numpy, pep257`.
-It's required by flake8-docstrings.

     ## Options